prismspecs/creative-coding/schloss/readme.md

 + Using arrays to make a random selection from a discrete set
 + Creating bubbles with life cycles using Arrays of Objects

+### Homework

++ Start from the array objects project example and modify the update function() (and optionally the display() function as well) so that it exhibits an entirely different behavior